michaels2533/git-js-pairing-lab/README.md

 * `git pull` to pull down changes from a remote repo to a local repo
 * How to manage merge conflicts

-Note: This lab demonstrates a workflow that will likely create many merge conflicts.
-This lab demonstrates why this workflow is not the best.
+Note: This lab demonstrates a workflow that does not follow best practices as it will likely create many merge conflicts.
+However, it is a great place to start to learn the foundations of working collaboratively on Git!

 ## Instructions